ibm-cloud-docs/hs-crypto/retrieve-access-token.md

 # Retrieving an access token
 {: #retrieve-access-token}

-Get started with the {{site.data.keyword.hscrypto}} key management APIs by authenticating your requests to the service with an {{site.data.keyword.iamlong}} (IAM) access token.
+Get started with the {{site.data.keyword.hscrypto}} key management API by authenticating your requests to the service with an {{site.data.keyword.iamlong}} (IAM) access token.
 {: shortdesc}

 ## Retrieving an access token with the CLI